Mark Rothko: Rothko Chapel

-The Rothko Chapel is located adjacent to the Menil Collection and The University of St. Thomas in Houston, Texas.
-The building is small and windowless.
-It is a geometric, "postmodern" structure, located in a turn-of-the-century middle-class Houston neighborhood.
-The Chapel, the Menil Collection, and the nearby Cy Twombly gallery were funded by Texas oil millionaires John and Dominique de Menil.
+The Rothko Chapel is adjacent to the Menil Collection and the University of St. Thomas in Houston, Texas.
+The building is small and windowless except for a skylight and features a geometric, postmodern structure.
+The chapel, the Menil Collection, and the nearby Cy Twombly gallery were funded by Texas oil millionaires John and Dominique de Menil.

-In 1964, Rothko moved into his last New York studio at 157 East 69th Street, equipping the studio with pulleys carrying large walls of canvas material to regulate light from a central cupola, to simulate the lighting he planned for the Rothko Chapel.
-Despite warnings about the difference in light between New York and Texas, Rothko persisted with the experiment, setting to work on the canvases.
-Rothko told friends he intended the chapel to be his single most important artistic statement.
-He became considerably involved in the layout of the building, insisting that it feature a central cupola like that of his studio.
-Architect Philip Johnson, unable to compromise with Rothko's vision about the kind of light he wanted in the space, left the project in 1967, and was replaced with Howard Barnstone and Eugene Aubry.
-The architects frequently flew to New York to consult and on one occasion brought with them a miniature of the building for Rothko's approval.
+In 1964, Rothko moved into his last New York studio at 157 East 69th Street.
+To simulate the lighting he wanted for the chapel, he equipped the studio with pulleys carrying large walls of canvas material to regulate light from a central cupola.
+Rothko reportedly intended the chapel to be his most important artistic statement.
+He became extremely involved in the building's layout and insisted that it feature a central cupola like his studio's.
+Architect Philip Johnson, unable to compromise with Rothko's vision about the kind of light he wanted in the space, left the project in 1967 and was replaced by Howard Barnstone and Eugene Aubry.
+The architects frequently flew to New York to consult.
+On one occasion they brought a miniature of the building for Rothko's approval.

-For Rothko, the chapel was to be a destination, a place of pilgrimage far from the center of art (in this case, New York) where seekers of Rothko's newly "religious" artwork could journey.
-Initially, the chapel, now non-denominational, was to be specifically Roman Catholic, and during the first three years of the project (1964–67) Rothko believed it would remain so.
-Thus, Rothko's design of the building and the religious implications of the paintings were inspired by Roman Catholic art and architecture.
+For Rothko, the chapel was a place of pilgrimage far from the center of art (in this case, New York) where seekers of his newly "religious" artwork could journey.
+The chapel is now nondenominational, but it was originally intended to be Roman Catholic.
+During the first three years of the project (1964–67), Rothko believed it would remain so.
+The building's design and the paintings' religious implications were inspired by Roman Catholic art and architecture.
 Its octagonal shape is based on a Byzantine church of St. Maria Assunta, and the format of the triptychs is based on paintings of the Crucifixion.
 The de Menils believed the universal "spiritual" aspect of Rothko's work would complement the elements of Roman Catholicism.